-It seems that every time we open the financial press there’s a new story about failed funds.
-My recent investigation into investment funds that have been unsuccessful suggests that failure is often caused by managers rolling the dice once too often.
-Some are just bad ideas where the fund manager was trying to make a ‘silk purse from a sow’s ear’, others are a result of literature being economic with the truth; and then there’s the downright dishonest and fraudulent scams.
+It seems that every time we open the financial press, there’s a new story about failed funds.
+My recent investigation into unsuccessful investment funds suggests that failure is often caused by managers rolling the dice once too often.
+Some are just bad ideas where the fund manager was trying to make a ‘silk purse from a sow’s ear’, others are a result of literature being economical with the truth, and then there are the downright dishonest and fraudulent scams.

 Most people know how to safeguard their homes and property from thieves and vagabonds.
-It is possible to protect your wealth with a similar level of care .
-The ‘regulatory authorities’ around the world have also put supporting measures in place to combat financial crime.
+It is possible to protect your wealth with a similar level of care.
+The ‘regulatory authorities’ worldwide have also put support measures in place to combat financial crime.

 Regulators Oversee The Conduct Of Advisers

-The UK has a robust regulatory body called the Financial Conduct Authority (FCA), and a thriving advice sector.
+The UK has a robust regulatory body called the Financial Conduct Authority (FCA) and a thriving advice sector.
 The Retail Distribution Review (RDR) was a set of new rules designed in 2013 to protect individuals that make investments.
 The aim was to ensure that there is more transparency and fairness in the financial services industry.
-The most significant change as a result of the review was that financial advisers will no longer receive commissions from fund management companies when they sell investment products.
+The most significant change resulting from the review was that financial advisers will no longer receive commissions from fund management companies when they sell investment products.

 The RDR separated advisers into clear categories: